lundybernard/batconf/README.md

 ![Python 3.11](https://img.shields.io/badge/Python-3.11-blue)
 ![Python 3.12](https://img.shields.io/badge/Python-3.12-blue)

-Designed to provide 12-factor compliant configuration management for python microservices, applications, and automation tools.
+Compose structured hierarchical configurations from multiple sources.
+Enable your code to adapt seemlessly to the current context.
+Allow users in different contexts to use the config source that works best for them.

+* Hierarchical priority: CLI > Environment > config file > module defaults
-Provides builtin support for hierarchical configuration via:
+* Provides builtin support for common config sources:
   * CLI args
   * Environment Variables
   * Config File (yaml)
   * Config classes with default values
+* Easily extendable, add new sources to serve your needs.
+* Set reasonable defaults, and override them as needed.
+* Designed for 12-factor applications (config via Environment Variables)

 Users can create their own config sources by creating classes that satisfy `batconf.source.SourceInterfaceProto`